Caviar9045/Caviar9045/README.md

 ### <div align="center"><h1>Hi there, I'm Adrián 👋</h1></div>

 ### [🙋‍♂️ About Me]:
 I am a Front-End Developer with almost <b>2</b> years of experience and a OCI DevOps certified professional.
-I have experience in front-end development using React-Redux and CSS, back-end development with Java (Spring & JPA) and I also enjoy writting in Python.
+I have experience in front-end development using React-Redux and CSS, back-end development with Java (Spring Boot & JPA) and I also enjoy writting in Python.

 - 📕 I’m currently learning: <b>Data Analytics</b>.
 - 🏆 I'm certificated at: <b> DevOps Professional (OCI) & OCI Fundations. </b>